BrunoFrancesco97/Software_Architectures/Task 3/backend/server/README.md

 ## Description of the API
-APi uses a long list of endpoints to allow the communication from front-end to backend:
+APi uses a long list of endpoints to allow the communication from front-end to backend, they are all shown below:

 ```
 URL: /